anesskap12/US_BabyNames_1880_2010/README.md

 ### Data Wrangling and Preparation

-.1The data is already in coma separated value so we can just load the data using pandasead_csv to load the files as a DataFrame, but since the data is split in multiple files, we need to assemble the whole data in one DataFrame this will be done using the pandas.concat, also we create a columns for the years to do so i created a list i called pieces, then i create a loop for year in range(1880-2011), this loop reads as a csv each file each file of the data and puts it as a dataframe with the columns indicated in the code, then we create a column for the years  and we append each frame in the
+.1 The data is already in coma separated value so we can just load the data using pandasead_csv to load the files as a DataFrame, but since the data is split in     multiple files, we need to assemble the whole data in one DataFrame this will be done using the pandas.concat, also we create a columns for the years to do so i created a list i called pieces, then i create a loop for year in range(1880-2011), this loop reads as a csv each file each file of the data and puts it as a dataframe with the columns indicated in the code, then we create a column for the years  and we append each frame in the